gcanti/fp-ts/docs/Array.md

 _Description_

-Apply a function to each element in an array, keeping only the results which contain a value, creating a new array
+Apply a function to each element in an array, keeping only the results which contain a value, creating a new array.
+Alias of [Filterable](./Filterable.md)'s `filterMap`

 ### member